Online Master’s Degrees in Gerontology – Nursing Home Management

-In 2016, the number of seniors living in the United States reached 50,000,000, and the population of Baby Boomers turning 65 happens at an estimated 10,000 people per day.
-As of August 2023, more than 60,800,000 seniors are 65 or older.
+In 2016, the number of seniors living in the United States reached 50,000,000 and the number of Baby Boomers turning 65 is estimated at 10,000 people per day.
+As of October 2024, more than 62,800,000 seniors are 65 or older.
 This influx of older adults in the US population will mean an increased demand for geriatric-specific healthcare services.
 Hospital-based care, long-term care facilities, in-home care, chronic condition management, and hospice will all require a more robust, qualified workforce ready to handle the unique needs of seniors.

 While those just turning 65 may not need constant care and attention, a workforce that understands the healthcare needs of adults in their 70s, 80s, and 90s will be required.
-According to the U.S. Census Bureau, the population of adults over 80—the average age of many nursing home residents—will increase by around 30 percent by the year 2030, from 2 to 2.9 percent of the total population.
+In fact, the number of US adults over 65 will increase from 58 million in 2022 to 82 million by 2050, representing a 47 percent increase.

 The United States needs more healthcare professionals qualified to manage the systems and teams capable of responding to this demand.
 John Whitman, executive director of the TRECS Institute, indicated in a lecture that nursing facilities were experiencing increased difficulty filling key nursing home positions.
 Whitman stated that he is “concerned we don’t have enough people coming into these DON (director of nursing) and administrator positions.”

-Professionals already in healthcare looking to advance into management or those with management backgrounds looking to transition into healthcare may consider pursuing a master’s degree in gerontology or aging services management.
-Graduate-level education in the field can put degree-holders in a strong position to find employment at one of the more than 15,000 nursing homes in the U.S.
+Professionals already in healthcare looking to advance into management or those with management backgrounds looking to transition into healthcare may consider pursuing a master’s degree in gerontology or nursing home management.
+Graduate-level education in nursing home management can put degree-holders in a solid position to find employment at one of the more than 15,000 nursing homes in the U.S.

 Featured Nursing Home & Aging Services Administration Programs